madsbuch/blog/_posts/2015-12-29-100-days-of-fibonacci-overview.md

 comments: false
 ---

 A couple of weeks ago I started this project.
-The idea is to program in as many languages as possible and explore various concepts of programming.
-I chose Fibonacci as my subject for this exploration.
-It is a good function because it is simple to understand yet complicated enough to show different programming techniques (unlike he _hello world_ example one would usually go for).
+The idea was to program the Fibonacci function in as many languages as possible and explore various concepts of programming.
+I chose Fibonacci as my subject for this exploration as it is a good function that is is simple to understand yet complicated enough to show different programming techniques (unlike he _hello world_ example one would usually go for).

 # Idea
-The idea behind this project is manyfold:
+The idea behind this project is manifold:

 * Explore various styles of programming.
 * Take small concepts and elaborate on these using a simple